 This beautiful residence was above all a place of rest and inspiration for Alphonse Daudet.
 The museum offers a prefiguration of a vast project and presents the permanent exhibition on the medieval archaeological discoveries of the area.

-This superb building, with its monumental 19th century façade adjoining an 18th century farmhouse, was the home of the Ambroy family who welcomed the author during his stays in Provence.
-Daudet regularly visited the house with his wife Julia from 1863, at the invitation of his cousins.
+This superb building, a Musée de France, with its monumental 19th-century façade adjoining an 18th-century farmhouse, was once the home of the Ambroy family, who welcomed Alphonse Daudet on his visits to Provence.
+Daudet and his wife Julia visited regularly from 1863, at the invitation of his cousins.
+It was the setting for many of his novels.

-Now a museum centre dedicated to the history of the village, the Château de Montauban is the forerunner of a vast cultural project which already includes a permanent exhibition on the medieval archaeological discoveries of the area.
+Now a museum centre dedicated to the history of the village, Château de Montauban is the forerunner of a vast cultural project that already includes the permanent exhibition Fontvieille, A Detour Through the Middle Ages, devoted to archaeological discoveries in the area.
+The exhibition has three main themes: people and places of power, society and economic activities in towns and the countryside, and the realm of the invisible between spirituality and popular beliefs.

 Entrée : 5€ / Adulte